 Nearly a million people have played SuperBetter so far to build resilience, improve mental health and achieve goals that matter.
-It’s among the very small percent of mental health & wellbeing apps validated in studies published in peer-reviewed scientific journals.
+It’s among the small percent of mental health & wellbeing apps validated in studies published in peer-reviewed scientific journals.

 The Problem: Too Many Students Are Not Graduating

 Lack of student success & retention is a major problem for society, and one that keeps university presidents up at night.
 According to the National Center for Education Statistics, fewer than 60% of American college students graduate within 6 years, a figure low enough to cause significant concern.
 When looking at a 4-year timeframe the rate is even lower at 41%.
 At community colleges—which serve a disproportionately large percentage of disadvantaged students—an alarmingly low 22% of students graduate within three years.

 The problem is not so much that students are taking longer than four, five, or six years to graduate; the problem is that many of them are dropping out of school entirely, so much so that The New York Times, in a 2019 opinion article, is calling this the College Dropout Crisis.